EmbarkStudios/action-auto-review-by-label/README.md

           label-name: skip-review
 ```

-The following options are supported:
+The following options are required:

 - `github-token`: Personal access token for the account performing reviews.
 Note that the built-in github actions token does not have permission for review approval, so a new token must be generated.
 For details on generating a new token, see the [offical guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 - `bot-username`: Username of the account associated with the token - is used to detect existing reviews.
 Will result in review approval spam if misconfigured.